next-book/dev-book/content/where-i-lived-and-what-i-lived-for.md

 The messenger answered with respect: My master desires to diminish the number of his faults, but he cannot come to the end of them.
 The messenger being gone, the philosopher remarked: What a worthy messenger!
 What a worthy messenger!”
-The preacher, instead of vexing the ears of drowsy farmers on their day of rest at the end of the week⁠—for Sunday is the fit conclusion of an ill-spent week, and not the fresh and brave beginning of a new one⁠—with this one other draggle-tail of a sermon, should shout with thundering voice, “Pause!
+The preacher, instead of vexing the ears of drowsy farmers on their day of rest at the end of the week—for Sunday is the fit conclusion of an ill-spent week, and not the fresh and brave beginning of a new one—with this one other draggle-tail of a sermon, should shout with thundering voice, “Pause!
 Avast!
 Why so seeming fast, but deadly slow?”</p>
 <p>Shams and delusions are esteemed for soundest truths, while reality is fabulous.